gdermog/invaders/README.md

 - Monsters gone to raids (leaving formation and chasing player ship) randomly
 - Alien bonus vessel appears randomly, giving extra points when destroyed
 - There is limited time to destroy all monsters in each level.
-When time runs out, sudden death mode starts: monsters speed up and relentlessly chase the player ship
+When time runs out, sudden death mode starts: all monsters goes to raid and relentlessly chase the player ship
 - With each next level, monsters become faster and shoot more often
 - Time to sudden death, score, ammo and player lives are displayed at the bottom of the screen
 - When player ship is destroyed, there is a brief invulnerability period indicated by blinking ship